Buy or refi with a 5-year ARM for just 2.875%

-TIAA Direct is offering one of August's best deals on a 5-year adjustable-rate mortgage.
+Pentagon Federal Credit Union is offering one of September's best deals on 5-year, adjustable-rate mortgages.

-It's charging borrowers in all 50 states and the District of Columbia an introductory rate of just 2.563% with one point, around $1,300 in fees and a 60-day rate lock.
+It's charging borrowers in all 50 states and the District of Columbia an introductory rate of just 2.875% with no points, no fees and a 60-day rate lock.

-TIAA is charging over four-fifths of a percentage point less than the national average of 3.38% for 5-year ARMs.
+That's close to half of a percentage point less than the national average for 5/1 ARMs — 3.32 percent.

 Think you can you do better?
 Click here to compare this deal with the best mortgage rates from scores of other lenders in your area.